 If you really care about your personal health and peace of mind, then you should definitely get a Medigap policy.
 This policy takes care of most other expenses that you would have to pay out of your own pocket after Medicare pays its share.
 For many individuals over the age of 65, this can be the difference between receiving quality healthcare and compromising on healthcare.
 Make sure you purchase your Medigap policy from a licensed insurance company.

 To find more information about the Federal Government’s Medicare program, visit their website here or visit your state insurance department’s website.
-To compare Medigap plans, please enter your zip code into the quote box above and see how much you can save!
+To learn more about Medigap plan options, please visit www.Medigap.com resources!